On this page

 Applying for the new KOR

-If you want to participate in the new small businesses scheme, you have to apply by filling in a form.
-The Tax Administration must have received this form before 20 November.
+If you want to participate in the new small businesses scheme, you have to apply by filling in a form and send it to the Tax Administration 4 weeks before the start of your next filing period.

 Current small businesses scheme (KOR) until 1 January 2020